Bowtie7114/SCP-Scientist-Starter/README.md

 - Gitpod
   <br> Used as the IDE for this sites development.
 - FontAwesome
-  <br> Used to display symbols such as the burger icon, socials, and store pages icons.
+  <br> Used to display symbols.
 - balsamiq
   <br> Used to create wireframe designs for website.
 - cloudconvert.com
-  <br> Used to convert hero and content images from .png to .webp.
+  <br> Used to convert images to .webp format.
 - tinypng.com
   <br> Used to compress image files before upload to increase web loading performance.